 Once drilling began in earnest, however, the valuation team at Exxon realized the Company was overestimating how quickly it could drill, and therefore how many barrels of oil per day it would be able to produce.
 In fact, “no one” on the valuation team thought 1 million barrels per day was achievable.
 Utilizing actual production volumes and internal assessments of the productivity of the Permian Basin, the valuation team determined that at a slower, but achievable, rate of drilling, the asset was worth only $40 billion.

 Instead of accepting the slower production estimates and the corresponding $20 billion decrease in the internal valuation figure, Exxon secretly told employees to “claw back” the value of the asset by improperly changing the assumptions relied on in their calculations.
-Exxon pressured the valuation team to use a better “learning curve,” and assume that Exxon would soon speed up its drilling rate, despite having no evidence that this was possible.
-Some employees continued to view these assumptions as unrealistic, and one employee saved the revised estimates in a file entitled “This is a Lie.”
+Exxon pressured the valuation team to use a fraudulently inflated “learning curve,” and assume that Exxon would soon speed up its drilling rate, despite having no evidence that this was possible.
+Some employees continued to view these assumptions as unrealistic, and one employee saved the revised estimates in a file entitled “Please_do_not_turn_this_into_a_lie.xlsx.”

 Meanwhile, Exxon continued to misrepresent to investors that 1 million barrels per day was achievable and that Exxon was on track to meet that goal.
 These misrepresentations caused shares of Exxon stock to trade at artificially inflated prices during the Class Period.

 On January 28, 2021, investors filed a securities class action against Exxon and certain of its senior executives in federal court in Texas.
 On March 29, 2021, BLB&G filed a motion on behalf of its client The State of Rhode Island, Office of the General Treasurer (“Rhode Island”), on behalf of the Employees’ Retirement System of Rhode Island, seeking appointment as co-Lead Plaintiff and to have BLB&G appointed as co-Lead Counsel.
 On June 10, 2021, the Court appointed Rhode Island and Amalgamated Bank to serve as co-Lead Plaintiffs.
 Lead Plaintiffs filed their Amended Complaint on September 10, 2021.
 Defendants filed their motion to dismiss the Amended Complaint on November 24, 2021, and Lead Plaintiffs filed their opposition to Defendants’ motion to dismiss on January 10, 2021.
 Defendants filed their reply in further support of their motion to dismiss on February 9, 2021.
-We are now awaiting a decision on Defendants’ motion to dismiss and gave Lead Plaintiffs 30 days to file a second amended complaint.
+On September 29, 2022, the Court granted Defendants’ motion to dismiss and gave Lead Plaintiffs 30 days to file a second amended complaint.
 On October 6, 2022, the Washington Post revealed that the United States Department of Labor, through the Occupational Safety and Health Administration, concluded an investigation into the termination of former Exxon employees Dr. Lindsey Gulden and Dr. Damian Burch relating to the September 13, 2020 Wall Street Journal article.
 The Labor Department determined that Exxon violated the Sarbanes-Oxley Act’s whistleblower protection provision.
 On October 31, 2022, Lead Plaintiffs filed the Second Amended Complaint incorporating new facts relating to Lead Counsel’s investigation of the Labor Department’s findings revealed in the October 6, 2022 Washington Post article, among other things.